Falcion/Patternugit/docs/markdown/community/HOW_TO_CONTRIBUTE.md

 - [ ] How often do people commit?
 (On GitHub, you can find this by clicking "Commits" in the top bar.)

-Next, look at the project’s issues.
+Next, look at the project's issues.

 - [ ] How many open issues are there?
 - [ ] Do maintainers respond quickly to issues when they are opened?